 The Medieval Institute customarily employs teaching assistants as instructors or co-instructors of MDVL 1450, Heroes and Villains of the Middle Ages, in the Fall and Spring semesters.
 Teaching assistantships are usually awarded to students in good academic standing who are continuing in the M.A. program.
 Incoming students with prior teaching experience may be awarded teaching assistantships.

 The Medieval Institute customarily employs research application assistants in a variety of clerical, editorial, and research capacities.
 Research Application assistantships are awarded to exceptionally promising incoming students and to students in good academic standing who are continuing in the M.A. program.

 All students considered for admission to the M.A. program are considered for departmental financial aid.
 For returning students, the deadline for applications for assistantships for the following academic year is February 15.
-Applicants must submit a completed application form—together with a résumé listing teaching, clerical, and editing experience—to the director of the Medieval Institute, as well as two letters of reference from people at WMU who are familiar with the student's academic achievement and personal qualities.
+Applicants must submit a completed application form—together with a résumé listing teaching, clerical, and editing experience—to the director of the Medieval Institute, as well as two letters of reference from people at WMU who are familiar with the student's academic promise and achievement.
 Those letters should address the student's suitability for college teaching and/or employment in a clerical, editorial, or research position.

 The assistantship application form for returning students is available in two formats, as a Microsoft Word form and as an interactive PDF file.